Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a

 With the increasing popularity of gymnastics, many younger children are entering the field and taking some training in the use of a balance beam.
 One big problem, though, is that there is seldom any chance to practice at home what they are learning in class.
 Practice balance beams can be purchased online but it is much cheaper to build your own and it can be fit and sized to your own needs as well; here are instructions on how make a balance beam yourself.

 While a true balance beam is 16 feet long, 3.9" wide and 4.07 feet high, it would be an unusual home that could accommodate one.
 Practice beams, on the other hand, can be whatever size you choose.
-The balance beam illustrated here was made for a 9 year old girl that just got into gymnastics and was to be used indoors.
-Because of that the parents requested that it be only six feet long, which is a little on the short side but will serve the purpose for a year or so.
+The balance beam illustrated here was made for a nine-year-old girl that just got into gymnastics and was to be used indoors.
+Because the parents requested that it be only six feet long, which is a little on the short side but will serve the purpose for a year or so.
 Because it is only for practice, the beam will be only a few inches high, and just over 4" wide.

 Materials For the Balance Beam